 Summer fun gave way to winter bleakness.
 I still worked at the Ford dealer after school.
 The problem was that I didn’t go to school very often.
 Baltimore had (finally) cultivated a hip street scene that was much more compelling than algebra.
 I spent fewer days at school than hanging out down on Read Street or at the Pratt library reading endless Popular Mechanix from the 1940s. .

-I wasn’t going to graduate that spring anyway, so one February morning shortly after my eighteenth birthday, I walked down to Towson Ford, picked up my paycheck, put on my backpack, walked out to the Beltway and hitchhiked west– without a proper goodbye to anyone.
-Not a shining moment.
+I wasn’t going to graduate that spring anyway, having skipped so many classes, so one February morning shortly after my eighteenth birthday I walked down to Towson Ford, picked up my paycheck, put on my backpack, and walked that same quarter mile to the Beltway that I had driven ’71 Fords so many times, and hitchhiked west– without a goodbye to anyone.
+Not exactly a shining moment.
+And no axe for me; I’m not convinced it helps.

-I even briefly entertained the thought of grabbing some keys to my pick of the back lot.
-What would that have been had I acted on it?
-A new Econoline van with the six and three-speed manual, of course.
+I had briefly entertained the thought of grabbing some keys from the cabinet, to my pick of the back lot at Towson Ford.
+And of all the cars in the storage lots, what would that car have been had I acted on it?
+A Mustang Mach1?
+No way.
+It would have been for a certain Econoline van with the six and three-speed manual that I’d eyed out in the back lot; my first camper van.
+Good thing I didn’t, in retrospect.

 My adolescence sure was boring.